 Deprecated: This feature is no longer recommended.
 Though some browsers might still support it, it may have already been removed from the relevant web standards, may be in the process of being dropped, or may only be kept for compatibility purposes.
 Avoid using it, and update existing code if possible; see the compatibility table at the bottom of this page to guide your decision.
 Be aware that this feature may cease to work at any time.

-<plaintext>) renders everything following the start tag as raw text, without interpreting any HTML.
+<plaintext> HTML element renders everything following the start tag as raw text, ignoring any following HTML.
 There is no closing tag, since everything after it is considered raw text.

-- A monospaced font can also be applied to a simple
+- A monospaced font can be applied to any HTML element via a CSS

 This element implements the